-Please see the Financial Aid section of this catalogue.
+Please see this catalogue's Financial Aid section.

-Payment and Billing Policy for The Professional MBA Program at Methodist University
+Payment and Billing Policy for the Professional MBA Program:

-It is the policy of Methodist University that all previous semester charges must be paid before new semester charges can be processed.
-Deadlines for paying new semester charges in the MBA program are 30 days prior to the start of classes:
+All previous semester charges must be paid before new semester charges can be processed.
+Deadlines for paying new semester charges in the MBA program are 30 days prior to the start of classes.

-Fall Term I and Term II 2018 - July 20, 2018
+Fall Term I & Term II 2019 August 1, 2019

-Spring Term I and Term II 2019 - December 7, 2018
+Spring Term I & Term II 2020 December 1, 2019

-Summer Term 2019- April 12, 2019
+Summer Term 2020 May 1, 2020

-Refund/Repayment Policy on Withdrawals from The Professional MBA Program at Methodist University
+Refund/Repayment Policy on Withdrawals from the Professional MBA Program

-Fees for the program include tuition.
+Program fees include tuition.
 Because non-refundable costs must be paid in advance of classes starting, a full refund of fees paid can only be made prior to six weeks before the first weekend of a term.
-Those students withdrawing from the program after this date will be refunded the following percentages of the fees for the term, according to the University's MBA program institutional refund policy based upon the date of receipt of the written withdrawal notice:
+Those students withdrawing from the program after this date will be refunded the following percentages of the fees for the term, based upon the date of receipt of the written withdrawal notice:

-- 31-42 days prior to the first day of class: 90% - 1-30 days prior to the first day of class: 75% - Seven business days after the first day of class: 50% - Eight business days after the first week-end session: 0%
+31-42 days, prior to the 1st day of class: 90% 1-30 days, prior to the 1st day of class: 75% 7 business days, after the 1st day of class: 50% 8 business days, after the 1st weekend session: 0%

-Students withdrawing from the University or those reducing their course load below a certain level will be subject to a reduction or cancellation of their financial aid.
+Students withdrawing from the University, or those reducing their course load below a certain number of semester hours, will be subject to a reduction or cancellation of their financial aid.
 Withdrawing students are subject to refunding of financial aid monies to the sources from which the funding was received, according to the provisions of the Higher Education Amendments of 1998 for calculating the return of unearned Title IV funds.
 Any remaining funds are returned to the student.
-For details, contact the Office of Financial Aid.
+For details, contact the Financial Aid Office.

-Admissions and Academic Regulations
+Admissions & Academic Regulations